 I mean, put a carrot and a chocolate bar in front of them and which do you think they’ll pick?
 Although to be fair, I know a few adults would go for the chocolate too.

 But that’s beside the point.
 The point is that children need a balanced diet to grow up to be healthy and strong.
 As their caregivers, it is our duty to make sure that children grow up around happy and healthy eating habits that they’ll take into the rest of their lives.
+And that includes eating for healthy vision!

 Eating Healthy for Vision

 Creating a balanced diet for your children won’t just benefit their overall health and development, but it will also keep their eyes healthy.
-It’s no secret that a good diet will improve your eyesight and keep is strong for a lifetime.
+It’s no secret that a good diet will improve your eyesight and keep it strong for a lifetime.
 If you don’t believe us, just have a look at our essential vitamins and nutrients series!

-However, eating healthy is especially important for children, whose eyes are constantly developing until the age of 18.
+However, eating healthy is especially important for children, as their eyes are constantly developing until the age of 18.
 Without a balanced diet, kids run the risk of developing deficiencies.
 Because children are less in tune with their bodies, it can be more difficult to tell if they have a deficiency unless they visit a doctor.

 While deficiencies are rare, especially in the US, where a variety of food can be found in any grocery store, they do happen.